-Cara Delevingne Is Set To Host An All-Female Prank Show For Quibi TV
+Cara Delevingne Is Hosting An All-Female Prank Show For This New Streaming Platform

 Transition from one job to another can be a bit of a pain, to say the least.
 Especially if you're a household name.
 Yet Cara Delevingne has made the move from supermodel to actor/TV personality look like an absolute breeze.
 And considering how fun the star seems to be, the news that Cara Delevingne is hosting an all-female prank show is music to my ears.
 But what else do we need to know about the new series?